Here’s what’s happening:

 To make your website accessible, you should invest in good ‘ol fashion, hard-nosed manual remediation.

-As I’ve outlined above, toolbar overlays inherently can’t achieve the ADA’s “full and equal” use standard, but, when your website is properly remediated, it can meet the ADA standard.
+As I’ve outlined above, toolbar overlays inherently can’t achieve the ADA’s “full and equal” use standard, but, when your website is properly remediated, it can under the 2020 legal landscape.

 Assistant Attorney General Stephen E. Boyd, Section508.gov, and the Ninth Circuit Court of Appeals have all stated that you have flexibility in how you make your website accessible.